 Completing the Forms

-Incorporation: As in Delaware, the company must file a Certificate of Incorporation which requires such basic information as the name of the corporation, the registered agent and office in Puerto Rico, the number and value of the authorized shares, the purposes (a general purpose clause may be used) and the name and address of the incorporator.
+Incorporation: As in Delaware, the company must file a Certificate of Incorporation which requires such basic information such as the name of the corporation, the registered agent and office in Puerto Rico, the number and value of the authorized shares, the purposes (a general-purpose clause may be used) and the name and address of the incorporator.

 In addition, there are requirements not found in a standard Delaware Certificate of Incorporation form.
 If the faculties of the incorporators will end upon the filing of the Certificate of Incorporation, the names of the directors who will act until the first meeting of members must also be provided.
 Also, the corporation must choose whether its term of existence will be perpetual, indefinite or if it will end on a specific date.
 In addition to these required matters, a corporation may wish to include other provisions regarding directors’ and shareholders’ liability, rights, etc.

-Certificate of Authorization to Do Business of a Foreign Corporation or of a Limited Liability Company: In addition to the basic information that is usually requested on these types of applications, Puerto Rico is somewhat unusual in that it also requires the company to list its current assets and liabilities in the certificate.
+Certificate of Authorization to Do Business as a Foreign Corporation or as a Limited Liability Company: In addition to the basic information that is usually requested on these applications, Puerto Rico requires officer titles, emails, and telephone numbers (a general email and phone number will suffice to list with PR).
+With regard to the assets and liabilities of the corporation or LLC, this section can be listed as “zero” until the first annual report is filed since the entity is first qualifying.

-Puerto Rico’s basic process for forming or registering entities is very similar to other U.S. states, and as the new online filing system develops and becomes more widely used, the process should become simpler, quicker and more straightforward.
+Puerto Rico’s basic process for forming or registering entities is very similar to U.S. states, and a filing can be completed easily.
+Once a decision has been made on formation or registration, Puerto Rico makes the process simple and quick!

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.